dylan-thinnes/conway-wechsler/README.md

 ```

 ## Installation
 1. Compile to an executable using GHC.
-   The base installation ought to be sufficient for this program.
    [(Getting started with Haskell)](https://haskell-lang.org/get-started)
 2. Rename the executable to whatever you'd like to be called.
 3. Put it in your PATH.
    [(What is my PATH?)](http://www.linfo.org/path_env_var.html)

-Done!
+Please feel free to open an issue for help.

 ## What does it do?
 In English, numbers are pronounced by splitting their digits into sets of three.
 These sets of three are then read as regular numerals with a suffix denoting the power of ten by which the set is multiplied.